Ayodelefasulu/alx-low_level_programming/0x00-hello_world/README.md

-My project directory, Hello world
+this is readme for hello, world